 Women taking part in Maternal Journal reported a positive effect on their mental health and wellbeing, and most intended to continue their journaling.
 Participants also reported that they valued the opportunity to reflect, share, document and understand their experiences of pregnancy, childbirth and mothering in a safe, non-judgemental space.

 The approach and its findings have been disseminated to maternity care providers, pregnant women, mothers, and those working in perinatal mental health, through workshops and presentations, exhibiting the journals, and through online resources, including short films.

 Since the initial pilot project ran in 2017 as part of the Arts in Mind Innovation Programme, the project has developed with the support of a National Lottery Grant Award from Arts Council England, and has been recognised with a number of awards:

 - Winner: Basil Lee Bursary for Innovation in Communication 2019, The Royal Society of Medicine.

 - Shortlisted: The Royal College of Midwives Excellence in Maternity Care, 2019

 - Shortlisted: The Maternity & Midwifery Forum for Innovation, 2019

 The Maternal Journal app is now available through the King's College Hospital Maternity Notes app and NHS North West London Mum & Baby Mum & Baby app.

-Maternal Journal is a collaboration between King’s College London’s Department of Psychological Medicine and Laura Godfrey-Isaacs, brokered and supported by the Cultural Institute at King’s.
+Maternal Journal is a collaboration between King’s College London’s Department of Psychological Medicine and Laura Godfrey-Isaacs.
+It is supported by the university's Culture team.